IN MAY 2010 Gúna Nua presented Shay and Aisling’s Stories in the Focus Ireland café in Temple Bar.

 –clients of Focus Ireland

-The first step we took was to present Shay and Aisling’s Stories again in February/March 2011 at hostels throughout Dublin and across the country.
+Shay and Aisling’s Stories were presented again in February/March 2011 at hostels throughout Dublin.

-Written by Gúna Nua regulars Jennifer O’Dea and Gerry McCann, both scripts have been developed through meetings with clients and staff of Focus Ireland.
-Aisling centers on a seventeen year old who becomes pregnant and has nowhere to stay.
+Written by Gúna Nua regulars Jennifer O’Dea and Gerry McCann, both scripts were developed through meetings with clients and staff of Focus Ireland.
+Aisling centres on a seventeen year old who becomes pregnant and has nowhere to stay.
 Shay is the story of a heroin user who finds love.

 “The really special thing . . . is that members of the audience are encouraged to intervene to stop a situation where the main protagonist is being oppressed . . . the audience will have the power to use their own experience to change the original negative endings of the play into a positive outcome . . .
 This will encourage people to reflect on their own experiences and can result . . . in the development of some practical strategies for change.”